We usually do a family vacation in the summer, but the funds were just not there for it this year. Boo.

-To make this activity, you’ll need the following: (Affiliate links are provided here for convenience.
+To make this beach play sand sensory activity, you’ll need the following: (This post contains affiliate links.
 For details, see our Disclosure Policy.)

 C/O: Tim Jenkinson